MicrosoftDocs/azure-reference-other/studio-module-reference/export-to-azure-sql-database.md

 ---
-title: "Export to Azure SQL Database | Microsoft Docs"
+title: "ML Studio (classic): Export to Azure SQL Database - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Export Data module to export data to an Azure SQL Database or Azure SQL Data Warehouse. ms.date: 05/06/2019 ms.service: "machine-learning"